 This is also to say - I think it's very important to have a sense of humor.

 In the end, I care most about designing and developing beautiful, sustainable projects, both economically and environmentally.
 Because our systems so often work against that notion, I've found myself to be a relentless advocate for changing the systems that get in the way, and educating the next generation of people that will hopefully make us all look like amateurs.

-My primary speaking topic is A New Paradigm for Economic Development, building upon my years of work for developers, cities and leading an economic development agency.
-The talk brings together a variety of topics that are relevant for chambers of commerce, economic developers, municipal leadership and passionate citizens.
+My primary speaking topic is Finding your $4 Billion Opportunity: A New Paradigm for Economic Development, building upon my years of work for developers, cities and leading an economic development agency.
+The talk brings together a variety of topics that are relevant for chambers of commerce, economic developers, local government leadership and passionate citizens.
 It examines the changes taking place in cities, how to be most effective fiscally and strategically, and challenges audiences on how to measure success.
 If you'd like to schedule this talk, please contact me directly from this site.
-I also speak regularly on three other topic areas, tying into my years of work in the planning and development field:

 For twenty-five years I've worked as an urban designer, planner and architect..
 Ten of those years I was a partner and co-founder of 180 Urban Design & Architecture in Kansas City, which worked on projects in 27 states for all manner of public and private clients.
 In 2010, I created a new company called K2 Urban Design, based in Savannah, GA and worked in that arena for four years, before taking a position leading the Savannah Development and Renewal Authority.
 I returned to private practice in 2018, with a goal to help public and private agencies make the transition to the next generation of planning and development.
 From the beginning, I have focused my energies on those who aim for successful walkable and sociable places.
 If you'd like more information on me and my experience, keep scrolling down the page.